Charge density waves in graphite; towards the magnetic ultra-quantum limit: Abstract

 \section{Abstract}

 Graphite is a model system for the study of three-dimensional electrons and holes in the magnetic quantum limit, in which the charges are confined to the lowest Landau levels.
-We report magneto-transport measurements in pulsed magnetic fields up to 60~T, which resolve the collapse of two density wave states in two, electron and hole, Landau levels at 52.3 and 54.2~T respectively.
-We report evidence for a commensurate density wave at 47.1~T in the electron Landau level.
-The theoretical modelling of these results predicts that the ultra-quantum limit is entered above 73.5~T. This state is an insulator, and we discuss its correspondence to the ``metallic'' state reported earlier.
+We report magneto-transport measurements in pulsed magnetic fields up to 60~T, which resolve the collapse of two charge density wave states in two, electron and hole, Landau levels at 52.3 and 54.2~T respectively.
+We report evidence for a commensurate charge density wave at 47.1~T in the electron Landau level, and discuss the likely nature of the density wave instabilities over the full field range.
+The theoretical modeling of our results predicts that the ultra-quantum limit is entered above 73.5~T. This state is an insulator, and we discuss its correspondence to the ``metallic'' state reported earlier.
 We propose that this (interaction-induced) insulating phase supports surface states that carry no charge or spin within the planes, but does however support charge transport out of plane.